WolfHex/Rappy/README.md

 # Rappy
-A HTML Template - Native CSS Only
+A HTML Template - Native CSS Only - by WolfHex